prataprc/prataprc.github.io.v1/_contents/parser-combinator-composition.rst

 The array ``nodes`` carry a node item for each matching parser supplied to the And combinator.
 In this case, len(nodes) will be 7.
-Nodify callback is user supplied function and it is upto the user to decide what to do with nodes, and finally a node item returned.
+Nodify callback is user supplied function and it is up to the user to decide what to do with nodes, and finally a node item returned.
 This node item, typed as ParsecNode, can be anything; it is just an alias for ``interface{}``.